Reviews You Can Rely On

 Comfort

-It's hard to compete with the comfort of the Osprey Exos Pro 55, thanks to Osprey's signature tensioned mesh back panel that takes the pack's weight directly off your back, pulls it down on the hip belt, and allows for better air circulation.
+It's hard to compete with the comfort of the Osprey Exos Pro 55.
+Thanks to Osprey's signature tensioned mesh back panel, the pack's weight is pulled directly off your back and down onto the hip belt, which allows for better air circulation.

 If you're familiar with Osprey's more conventional packs, this uses a similar solution that the designers somehow slimmed down to fit into this ultralight category.
 The hip belt is also far more integrated into the pack than others in this roundup, which may help get that feeling of the pack “hugging” your whole body rather than just resting on your hips.